Skip to main content

 When You Should Do This

 If you have an internal/demo/test server where you'd like to encrypt traffic between a client and server, you can create a self-signed certificate.
 This is not good practice for production servers.
 Whenever possible, you should request certificates from trusted Certificate Authorities and use a certificate for a verified domain.
 Unless you have split DNS where your internal domain uses the same domain as the external zone, then this will not be possible.
+Alternatively, you could use the same DNS zone and an alternate TLD for your internal DNS and certificates.

 Create the Self-Signed Certificate